 “Can I share with you how you can be sure?”

 He said yes, and I explained how eternal security centered on him having a personal relationship with God through the forgiveness of sin Jesus offers.

 “Are you ready to invite Jesus into your life and begin a personal relationship with God?”

-“Yes, I am,” he replied and then he prayed and received Christ.
+“Yes, I am,” he said.
+Then he prayed and received Christ.
 “Mel, I feel so clean, I just feel so clean,” he said.
-I was in awe and amazed at what God had done - in my dad’s life and in mine.
+I was in awe and amazed at what God had done — in my dad’s life and in mine.

-But then death came as it often does – unexpected, unwanted and unrelenting.
-He passed away in his sleep a year later at the young age of 56.
+But then death came as it often does — unexpected, unwanted and unrelenting.
+He passed away in his sleep a year after that prayer, at the young age of 56.

 His heart just stopped beating.
-I was 26 and when he died it felt like my heart stopped beating too.
-With his death went all the things I didn’t get a chance to do with him, say to him.
+I was 26, and when he died, it felt like my heart stopped beating too.
+With his death went all the things I didn’t get a chance to do with him, to say to him.

 I miss the conversations that never happened.
 I would have loved to talk with him about music.
 He was a musician at heart.
-He played several instruments, including his voice.
+He played several instruments and sang.
 I believe my deep love for funk bands, soul and R&B comes directly from him.

-Grieving my dad continues 11 years later.
+Grieving my dad continues more than a decade later.
 The first year was the hardest.
-But God held me together in the moments where I wanted to fall apart.
-Psalm 68:3-5 reminds me of his commitment to those who’ve lost their fathers this side of heaven.
+But God held me together in the moments when I wanted to fall apart.
+Psalm 68:3-5 reminds me of His commitment to those who’ve lost their fathers this side of heaven.

-Perhaps your father is alive but the relationship between you two is damaged beyond what you believe can be repaired.
+Perhaps your father is alive but your relationship is damaged beyond what you believe can be repaired.
 If the relationship could become healthy and you are willing, consider how God may want you to move toward your father and rebuild with him.